 The following local adverse reactions have been reported infrequently with other topical corticosteroids, and they may occur more frequently with the use of occlusive dressings, especially with higher potency corticosteroids.
 These reactions are listed in an approximate decreasing order of occurrence: burning, itching, irritation, dryness, folliculitis, acneiform eruptions, hypopigmentation, perioral dermatitis, allergic contact dermatitis, secondary infections, skin atrophy, striae, and miliaria.

-Topically applied psorcon (diflorasone diacetate cream) can be absorbed in sufficient amounts to produce systemic effects (see PRECAUTIONS).
+Topically applied Psorcon (diflorasone diacetate cream USP), 0.05% can be absorbed in sufficient amounts to produce systemic effects (see PRECAUTIONS).

-psorcon (diflorasone diacetate cream) should be applied to the affected area twice daily.
+Psorcon (diflorasone diacetate cream USP), 0.05% should be applied to the affected area twice daily.

 diflorasone diacetate cream